 The closer you get to the entrance to the wall, the more you’ll find local Chinese people wanting to have their photos taken with you.
 If your hair is light-coloured or grey, you’ll be inundated with polite, friendly requests for selfies!

-It’s very inexpensive to hire a bike for this experience:
+It’s very cheap to hire a bike for this experience:

-- You’ll pay CNY 45 to hire a bike for two hours with a deposit of CNY 200
+- It’s CNY 45 to hire a bike for two hours with a deposit of CNY 200

 - Alternatively it’s CNY 90 to hire a tandem for the same time, with the same deposit of CNY 200

 If you prefer to walk, it’ll take you about four hours to walk all the way around the wall.
 You’ll not be alone as many people enjoy the exercise of walking the wall and you might see joggers too.
 There’s even a city wall marathon in April…